mikeljair/react-crud/README.md

 ### Frontend Usage

-The frontend provides a user interface to interact with the CRUD operations.
-It allows you to create, read, update, and delete data entries.
-Refer to the React components in the `react-crud/src` directory for detailed implementation.

 ### Backend API

 The backend exposes the following API endpoints (example, adjust as per your actual implementation):